How a Good Support System Can Help Foster Support for Rheumatoid Arthritis

 Having rheumatoid arthritis can be an incredibly lonely experience.

-RA can take away your ability to function the way you did previously.
-While many people with RA are able to live a full and normal life there are many concessions to be made, which may include changing jobs or careers or living on disability.
-It can also mean longer being able to participate in or enjoy the things you once did.
+RA can take away your ability to function the way you previously did.
+While many people with RA are able to live a full and normal life there are many concessions to be made, which may include changing careers or living on disability.
+It can also mean no longer being able to participate in or enjoy the things you once did.

-Additionally, many people with RA may have never met another person with RA and therefore may feel incredibly alone or isolated in their experiences.
-This is especially likely for teens and young adults who develop RA; the sense of isolation and feeling that no one understands what you’re going through can be overwhelming.
+Additionally, many people with RA may have never met another person with RA, and therefore may feel incredibly alone or isolated in their experiences, which is why support for rheumatoid arthritis is so important.
+This is even more likely for teens and young adults who develop RA.
+The sense of isolation and feeling like no one understands what you’re going through can be overwhelming.

 RA can also take a huge toll on your relationships with both friends and family members.
-Occasionally there will be people who just don’t understand what RA is and may even accuse you of exaggerating symptoms, which is especially difficult to deal with.
-It is already hard to cope with your own disappointment of missing out on things in your life — having to comfort and reassure someone else at the same time only adds to your frustration.
+Occasionally, there will be people who just don’t understand what RA is, and may even accuse you of exaggerating symptoms which is difficult to deal with.
+It is already hard to cope with your own disappointment when you miss out on things in your life.
+Having to comfort and reassure someone else at the same time only adds to the frustration.

 Emotional Support from Friends and Family

 A good support system is invaluable when dealing with RA, and I cannot stress enough how much it is needed.
-This support could be a good friend, a partner or even a therapist whom you can trust and talk to on a regular basis about how you are feeling about dealing with RA.
+This support for rheumatoid arthritis could come from a good friend, a partner, or even a therapist whom you can trust and talk to on a regular basis about how you are feeling about dealing with RA.

 Emotional Support from Other People with RA

-A support system of other people with RA is particularly invaluable.
-Often friends and family can provide an ear and offer support, but they cannot provide the empathy that only others with your disease can.
+A support system that includes other people with RA is very important.
+Often, friends and family can provide an ear and offer support, but they cannot provide the empathy that only others with your disease can.

 Making friends with other people with RA can foster a deep connection, one that you may not be able to make elsewhere in terms of discussing how RA is affecting you.

-If you have a rheumatologist, it is worth it to ask him or her if there is a local RA group that meets in your area.
-It may be best to meet with people in person, particularly if you are on disability or are feeling particularly unwell as it can provide you with a much needed outlet in terms of socializing and leaving the house.
+If you have a rheumatologist, it is worth it to ask them if there is a local RA group that meets in your area.
+It may be best to meet with people in person, particularly if you are on disability or are feeling unwell, as it can provide you with a much needed outlet in terms of socializing and leaving the house.

 However, sometimes there just isn’t an RA group nearby or you are feeling too unwell to attend.
 In this case, online forums and Facebook groups for RA sufferers are very effective.
 This way, you can typically get very quick advice from others and call upon support when needed.

 Living with RA isn’t just about emotional support though.
-Sometimes you’ll need support just to get through the day, which is where a spouse, good friend, family member or parent comes in.
-Although most people will not need full-time carers, every so often it is going to be incredibly helpful to have support when it comes to things like cooking meals, = feeding and walking pets or helping watch your children.
+Sometimes you’ll need support just to get through the day, which is where a spouse, good friend, family member, or parent comes in.
+Although most people will not need full-time caregivers, every so often it is going to be incredibly helpful to have support when it comes to things like cooking meals, feeding and walking pets, or watching your children.